Data, data, data! Runners lover their data. And we love the watches that fill our screens with endless analytic and tracking possibilities.

-The Garmin fenix 6 is our top choice.
-It has a Pulse Ox which monitors your energy levels and oxygen saturation, which will let you know when you can push yourself harder.
+The Garmin fenix 7 is our top choice.
+It has a Pulse Ox monitors that tracks oxygen saturation, and a Body Battery metric that gauges your total available energy.
+It will let you know when you can push yourself harder.
 When you combine this with the Garmin Cross Trainer app, you’ll be able to monitor every aspect of your performance, track your recovery time, and work out how you can do the next WOD better.

 Here are 7 of our favorite fitness watches for Crossfitters who run.